 This page from the from the Rabbit Welfare Association provides an excellent summary of the basics: http://rabbitwelfare.co.uk/rabbit-care-advice/bonding-rabbits/

-For more detailed bonding advice please read these excellent guides on the Action for Rabbits website (info courtesy of the Rabbit Crossing) and The House Rabbit Network website (article written by Suzanne Smith):
+For more detailed bonding advice please read these helpful guides on the Action for Rabbits website (info courtesy of the Rabbit Crossing) and The House Rabbit Network website (article written by Suzanne Smith):

 Rabbits love rabbits!